Shielded microstrip transmission line capacitance

 There are several different approaches to calculate the capacitance of the line:

-- To apply some distinct potentials to the shield and the strip and to calculate the charge that arises on the strip;
+- Apply some distinct potential to the strip and calculate the charge that arises on the strip;

-- To apply zero potential to the shield and to describe the strip as having constant but unknown potential and carrying the charge, and then to measure the potential that arises on the strip.
+- Describe the strip as having constant but unknown potential and charge it with some distrinc value, then measure the potential that arises on the strip.

 Results